Dee805one/osticket-prereqs/README.md

 <img src="https://i.imgur.com/LLNnrz3.jpeg" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-From the installation files, download and install HeidiSQL.
-Create a new session with HeidiSQL and enter the password used in the installation of MySQL earlier.
-Within the new session, right-click on Unnamed and create a new database named osTicket.
+Download and install HeidiSQL from the provided installation files.
+Once installed, launch HeidiSQL and create a new session.
+In the session settings, enter the password you used during the MySQL installation.
+After connecting, right-click on Unnamed in the left-hand panel and select Create new > Database.
+Name the new database osTicket, then click OK to confirm.
 </p>
 <br />